-Mommy Minute: Child Life Specialist helps kids relax, have fun at hospital
+Mommy Minute: Child life specialist helps kids relax, have fun at hospital

 When Heying spent time with 15-year-old Caia Moran before her cranial reconstruction, he took away not only her anxiety but her mother’s as well.

-“When Drew came in there was laughing…smiles,” Mother Bobby Jo Moran said.
+“When Drew came in, there was laughing, smiles,” mother Bobby Jo Moran said.
 “He just took everybody’s mind off of it.
-So he didn’t just help the patient, he helped the rest of us as well.”
+He didn’t just help the patient, he helped the rest of us as well.”

-All of the toys, games and even chapstick Heying uses at Penn State Children’s Hospital are donated.
-If you’d like to visit childrens.pennstatehealth.org.
+All of the toys, games and even Chapstick Heying uses at Penn State Children’s Hospital are donated.
+If you’d like to help, visit childrens.pennstatehealth.org.